 The genus Lonicera includes 180 species of shrubs and climbers that are grown for their showy, elongated, often fragrant flowers.
-They are widely distributed in the Northern hemisphere.
+They are widely distributed in the northern hemisphere.
 Climbers grow by twining around supports.
 Use honeysuckles on trellises, walls, fences, or grow them into a shrub or tree.
-The shrubby species are good for borders, hedging, or groundcover.
+The shrubby species are good for borders, hedging, or ground covers.
 The berries are mildly toxic.

-Noteworthy CharacteristicsTubular or funnel-shaped, often fragrant flowers.
-Attracts hummingbirds.
+Noteworthy CharacteristicsTubular or funnel-shaped, often fragrant flowers attract hummingbirds.
 Some species are invasive.

-CareShrubby species will grow in most any well-drained soil in full sun or part shade.
+CareShrubby species will grow in most any well-drained soil in full sun or partial shade.
 Climbers need fertile, organically rich, moist but well-drained soil.

 PropagationEvergreen honeysuckles may be propagated from semi-ripe cuttings in summer, while deciduous species can be started from greenwood (in summer) or hardwood (in autumn) cuttings.
 Sow seed in a cold frame as soon as it ripens.